kristiker/source1import/README.md

     - Move the entire source1 /models/ folder (containing `.mdl`s) to source2, otherwise your models will show up as errors. <!--- this is dumb -->

-6. To import sounds
+6. Importing sounds
     - Rename the entire `/sound/` folder to `/sounds/` then move/copy it to the __CONTENT__ folder of your imported mod.

-7. To import particle system/sprite/script/ files
+7. Importing particle system/sprite/script/ files
     - Not supported yet.
 You have to do them manually

-8. To import maps
+8. Importing maps
     - Hammer can import `.vmf` map files on its own. https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Importing_Source_1_Maps

 9. Done!
 Open your mod.
 Your files should now attempt to compile as you load them, but sometimes doing this process too fast (i.e. scrolling through the Content Browser super quick) will make the tools hang.
 Simply wait and check the vconsole for messages.